 LDTs marketed prior to the final rule that are not modified or are only modified in limited ways, will not be subject to premarket review requirements and QS requirements other than manufacturing record keeping requirements.
 These grandfathered LDTs must still comply with other applicable requirements including corrections and removals reporting requirements, registration and listing requirements, and labeling requirements.

 Laboratories relying on this grandfathering exception can only do so as long as its LDTs are not modified “in certain significant ways” following the issuance of the final rule.
-When an LDT is modified (individually or in the aggregate), in that there has been a change the indications for use; an alteration in the operating principle of the test (e.g., changes in critical reaction components); inclusion of significantly different technology in the test (e.g., the addition of artificial intelligence or machine learning to the test algorithm, a change from targeted sequencing to whole genome sequencing, a change from immunoassay to mass spectrometry, or a change from manual to automated procedures); or, any adverse change in the performance or safety specification of the test, the FDA’s enforcement discretion policy will end and the manufacturer must seek premarket authorization or marketing clearance to continue to provide the test.
+When an LDT is modified (individually or in the aggregate), in that there has been a change in the indications for use; an alteration in the operating principle of the test (e.g., changes in critical reaction components); inclusion of significantly different technology in the test (e.g., the addition of artificial intelligence or machine learning to the test algorithm, a change from targeted sequencing to whole genome sequencing, a change from immunoassay to mass spectrometry, or a change from manual to automated procedures); or, any adverse change in the performance or safety specification of the test, the FDA’s enforcement discretion policy will end and the manufacturer must seek premarket authorization or marketing clearance to continue to provide the test.

 Antisera LDTs for Rare RBC Antigens